Intel: Skills gap means industrial companies are failing to roll out internet of things tech

 - Cybersecurity

-Manufacturing Skills, which ranked number two in importance today, doesn’t show up on future critical skills until number 6, suggesting not only a change for manufacturing operations, but also for the people who will lead and staff this sector.
+Manufacturing skills, which ranks No. two in importance today, doesn’t show up on future critical skills until no. 6, suggesting not only a change for manufacturing operations, but also for the people who will lead and staff this sector.

 Why it’s important

-A recent Deloitte/Manufacturing Institute study suggests that industries are entering a period of acute long-term labor shortages, with a shortfall in manufacturing expected to be 2.4 million job openings unfilled by 2028, resulting in a $2.5 trillion negative impact on the U.S. economy.
+A recent Deloitte/Manufacturing Institute study suggests that industries are entering a period of acute long-term labor shortages, with a shortfall in manufacturing expected to translate to 2.4 million job openings unfilled by 2028, resulting in a $2.5 trillion negative impact on the U.S. economy.
 Germany and Japan, two other developed nations, are expected to fare even worse in terms of this projected labor shortage.

-Today’s leaders need to be creating tomorrow’s future-ready workforce, and this will require the collaboration of universities, government and industry to achieve – including initiatives that focus on worker training for the transforming manufacturing sector, Intel said.
+Today’s leaders need to be creating tomorrow’s future-ready workforce, which will require the collaboration of universities, government, and industry and include initiatives that focus on training workers for the transforming manufacturing sector, Intel said.

-Accelerate Industrial was conducted and authored by Faith McCreary, a principal engineer, experience architect, and researcher at Intel, in tandem with Irene Petrick, senior director of Industrial Innovation for Intel’s Industrial Solutions Division.
+The study was conducted and authored by Faith McCreary, a principal engineer, experience architect, and researcher at Intel, in tandem with Irene Petrick, senior director of Industrial Innovation for Intel’s Industrial Solutions Division.
 The study encompasses mobile ethnographies and interviews with over 400 manufacturers and the ecosystem technologists that support them.
 The work is being released as a series of reports.